 In fact, whilst Clearing is often thought of as a second chance for students who didn’t quite receive the results they hoped for, it is also a practical route for last-minute applicants, those who took a year out, and those who have changed their minds about their original UCAS selection.

-Complete our speedy pre-registration form by clicking the button above, and register your interest in applying to study with us through Clearing (takes less than a minute).
-A more detailed version of the form can be found at the bottom of this page, if you'd like to give us more information about the courses you're interested in.
+Complete our speedy pre-registration form by clicking the button above, and register your interest in applying to study with us through Clearing (takes just a couple of minutes to complete).

 - 73,320 students used Clearing

 28,030 students who had an offer released themselves into Clearing

 A record 19,640 applied through Clearing, not having made an application earlier in the year.

 At Plymouth College of Art, we know there’s more to every Clearing applicant than their results on paper and we’ll work to find the best route for you.
 We’ll make sure you can talk to an academic about your work and your journey so far, and your ambitions for the future.